 There is no doubt that the coronavirus outbreak and associated restrictions are causing a great deal of stress for everyone these days.
-Not least of which might include questions like whether or not pets can become infected with or transmit COVID-19, or what would you do if your pet needed to see a vet while you have been told to self-isolate?
-We all want to make sure that both our familes and our pets stay safe and healthy in these uncertain times.
+We all want to make sure that both our families and our pets stay safe and healthy in these uncertain times.

 It is important to remember that COVID-19 is a disease of humans, not pets.
-Research is being done as we speak to determine to what extent pets may be affected by this particular coronavirus and so far there has been very little cause for concern.
-We are following the advice of official organisations such as the WHO, WSAVA, BSAVA, RCVS and the UK Government closely and although this information is subject to update at any time, current guidelines state that :
+We are following the advice of official organisations such as the WHO, WSAVA, BSAVA, RCVS and the UK Government closely and although this information is subject to update at any time, current guidelines state that there is very little to worry about with regards to pets and COVID-19.
+Although a few cats have tested positive for the virus, there is no evidence that cats can transmit the disease to humans although they can potentially carry it on their coats for short periods of time like any other object.

-The Cat Doctor as a mobile veterinary practice is prepared and in fact very well-suited to continue providing care to your cat.
-In contrast to a clinic, we have no waiting room and as we see only a handful of people and their cats each day, which automatically limits our contact with those who may be infected.
-As restrictions on social contact become more intense, it is also vitally important that our mobile surgery (aka the Catmobile) allows us to provide home visits in isolation, without any contact between vet and owner.
-We are essentially the delivery service of the veterinary profession.
+The Cat Doctor as a mobile veterinary practice is prepared and in fact very well-suited to continue providing care as normal to your cat.
+In contrast to a clinic, we have no waiting room and we see only a handful of people and their cats each day, which automatically limits our contact with those who may be infected.

-If a physical visit is not required, we may choose to provide advice via WhatsApp video or telephone call instead.
+If a physical visit is not required, we can assist via WhatsApp video or telephone call.
 For existing clients, we can use this to provide medical advice and dispense medications as required, provided we feel it is safe to do so.
-We are also happy to conduct healthy cat annual health checks via video consultation during this time, as we are still able and very willing to advise on routine care from a distance.
+We are also happy to advise on routine care and ongoing chronic medical conditions from a distance.
 This is ideal for owners who require new prescriptions for their cat’s flea/worm prevention, for example.
-If you would like to book a routine video consultation, please let us know as we would be delighted to speak with you.

-For those that are not already registered with us (ie, if we have never physically seen your cat before), the RCVS currently prohibits us from dispensing medications after just a telephone or video consultation.
+For those that are not already registered with us (ie, if we have never physically seen your cat before), the RCVS recommends against us dispensing medications after just a telephone or video consultation.
 You are therefore advised to speak with your current practice if you require medications to be prescribed remotely as they may be able to do so in certain situations, even if this isn’t normally the case.

 - Medical history and treatment discussions will take place via phone or WhatsApp video call.

-- You will need to place your cat securely in a carrier (let us know if you need a carrier or are concerned that you may not be able to get them in one as we can advise) once we arrive and place them outside your front door for us to collect.
+- You will need to place your cat securely in our cat carrier (let us know if you are concerned that you may not be able to get them in the carrier as we can advise) once we arrive and place them outside your front door for us to collect.
 I know, we hate cat baskets too, but we all need to do our bit and step outside our comfort zone when times are tough!

 - We will wear protective clothing (gloves, aprons and masks) when collecting and handling your cat.